joakiol/RealEstateSummaryQuality/README.md

 data = ReportData(path='data/dataset')
 data.create(data=list_of_ConditionReport)
 ```
-The above code will save the data to file at './data/dataset', and will only have to run once.
+The above code will save the dataset to file at './data/dataset', and will only have to run once.
 Afterwards, the dataset can be initialized by:
 ```python
 data = ReportData(path='data/dataset')